MagicTheGavining/MagicTheGavining.github.io/README.txt

 * Oct.
 25 & 31, 2019
 * Nov.
 2, 2019
 * Feb.
 26 - 29, 2020
+* Mar.
+17, 2020
+* -Changed some of the answers
 * +Font scaling function that
 *  mostly works!!!
 * +Scaling of all drawn parts to